Ogwen123/HealPlugin/README.md

 # HealPlugin
-A simple minecraft heal plugin for spigot and paper servers
+A simple minecraft heal plugin for spigot and paper servers\n Commands:\n
-Commands:
   heal:
     Usage: /heal <playername>
     Description: heals and fills hunger for the specified player or heals and fils the hunger for the sender if no player is specified.